 Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Stockyards solid waste discharge rate not to exceed 28 m /7 days, wastewater not to exceed 1,700 m /day Site inspections and data provided Yes 2.
+1. Stockyards solid waste discharge rate not to exceed 28 m 3 /7 days, wastewater not to exceed 1,700 m 3 /day Site inspections and data provided Yes 2.
 Discharge to occur in agreed disposal areas Site inspections and information provided Yes 3.
 No offensive or objectionable odour beyond the boundary of the property Site inspections and complaints register Yes 4.
 Discharge not to result in spray drift beyond the boundary of the property Site inspections and complaints register Yes 5.
 Preparation of Integrated Management Plan (IMP) Plan received with consent application 26/12/2015 Yes 6.
-IMP to be reviewed annually by 31 December Liaison with consent holder Yes-update received 19/12/2019
+IMP to be reviewed annually by 31 December; or upon two months' notice by either party Liaison with consent holder Review invoked, plan not yet received 7.
+Designated officer to manage spray irrigation system according to IMP Liaison with consent holder Yes 8.
+Consent holder to undertake a monitoring programme to monitor risk to Wai-inu water supply Received Yes 9.
+Adopt best practicable option to prevent or minimise adverse environmental effects Site inspections and sampling No; ponding of wastewater observed during inspection 10.
+Sodium adsorption ratio not to exceed 15 Sampling Yes 11.
+Discharge not to result in wastewater reaching surface water Site inspections and sampling Yes 12.
+Contaminants not to be discharged within certain areas Inspection Yes 13.
+Discharge not to occur within 20 m of new roads No new roads in area N/A